- Why choose Western Sydney University?

 You may not require a student visa to study in Australia if you hold another visa (other temporary visas) that allows you to enter and stay in Australia with no restrictions on study.

 Information about how to apply for a student visa and options available can be found on DOHA's student visa pages.(opens in a new window)

 On 16 June 2015 the Australian Government released the Future directions for streamlined visa processing report and announced the introduction of a simplified student visa framework (SSVF) to support Australia's education services sector.

 Under the SSVF, all registered education providers have been allocated an immigration risk rating based on the immigration risk outcomes of their international students over a 12 month period.
-The same approach has also been used to allocate an immigration risk rating to each country.
+The same approach has also been used to allocate an immigration risk rating to each country/region.
 The single immigration risk framework will be used to guide the evidence of financial capacity and English language proficiency that a student is required to provide with their visa application.
-It will be based on two factors – the immigration risk outcomes associated with the student's education provider and country of citizenship.
+It will be based on two factors – the immigration risk outcomes associated with the student's education provider and country/region of citizenship.

 To see the documentary requirements please download the document A Simplified Student Visa Framework – Documentary Requirements [PDF, 83.53 KB]. (opens in a new window)

 Genuine student and genuine temporary student requirement and access to funds